Vincit/multi-user-test-runner/README.md

 Usage is simple:

+Configure the test class:

 1. Create a configured abstract class by extending `AbstractUserRoleIT` class and implement methods.
    This will be the base class for your tests.
-1. Configure runner and default expected annotation with `@MultiUserTestConfig`
+1. Configure the runner and set the default exception to expect on failure with the annotation `@MultiUserTestConfig`
 1. Create a test class which is extended from your configured class.
-1. Add `@TestUsers` annotation for your test class
+1. Add `@TestUsers` annotation for your test class and define roles/users to use in the tests

+Write the tests:

-1. Write test methods
+1. Write the test methods
-1. Add e.g. `authentication().expect(toFail(ifAnyOf("user:user")));` before method to test
-   to mark which roles/users are expected to fail
+1. Add an assertion.
+For example, `authentication().expect(toFail(ifAnyOf("user:user")));` before the method under test to define which roles/users are expected to fail

 # Test Configuration

 ## Runner Classes

-By default `BlockMultiUserTestClassRunner` is used.
-When using with Spring `SpringMultiUserTestClassRunner` should be used runner loads the Spring context before the tests and the Block runner will works as a plain JUnit test runner.
-Used runner can be configured via `MultiUserTestConfig` annotation's `runner` argument.
+The default runner is the `BlockMultiUserTestClassRunner`.
+When using with Spring `SpringMultiUserTestClassRunner` should be used runner loads the Spring context before the tests.
+The used runner can be configured via `MultiUserTestConfig` annotation's `runner` parameter.

+### Custom Runner Classes

-It is also possible to create a custom runner.
-The custom runner has to implement JUnit's `ParentTestRunner` and has to have a constructor with following format:
+It is also possible to create your own custom runner.
+The custom runner has to implement JUnit's `ParentTestRunner` class and has to have a constructor with following signature:
 `CustomRunner(Class<?> clazz, UserIdentifier creatorIdentifier, UserIdentifier userIdentifier)`.

-### Custom Runner Classes

 When creating runner class it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method has to be called *before* calling the test method and *after* `@Before` methods.
 This will enable creating users in `@Before` methods so that they can be used as creators.

-`RunnerDelegate` class contains helper methods for creating custom runner class.
-Most of time the `RunnerDelegate` class methods can be just call throughs from the custom runner to the delegate.
+The `RunnerDelegate` class contains helper methods for creating custom runner class.
+Most of time the `RunnerDelegate` class methods can be just call-throughs from the custom runner to the delegate.

 ## Default Exception

 By default `IllegalStateException` is expected as the exception that is thrown on failure.
 Other exceptions are ignored by the runner and will be handled normally by the test method.
-`MultiUserTestConfig`  annotation can be used to change the default exception class for a test class.
+`@MultiUserTestConfig` annotation can be used to change the default exception class for a test class.
 The annotation is inherited so it can be added to a configured base class to reduce boilerplate code.

 The other options to change the expected class are to do it in `@Before` method or in the test method itself.
 This can be achieved by calling `authentication().setExpectedException()` method.
+The default exception is reset before each test.

 ## Creating Custom Users